john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

     except Exception as e:
         print('An error occured in fibonacci: ', e)

-In the final `except` statement, we can catch any old general kind of `Exception` in case something unexpected happens.
+In the final `except` statement, we can catch any type of `Exception` in case something unexpected happens.
 In this case it is handy to print the `Exception` and code itself, to provide more information.

 #### Creating your own exceptions

-One last thing we might want to do is create our own Exceptions.
+One last thing we might want to do is create our own `Exception`.
 This will help us catch a specific kind of problem that we might face in our own code.
 For instance:

     >>> class BadScienceError(Exception):
     ...     def __init__(self, value):